-It is our goal at Missouri State to help students follow their passion and find their place.
-While we believe that our strong academic programs play a vital role in this mission, we also believe that student life activities are an important aspect to student development.
+It is our goal at Missouri State to help students make their Missouri Statement.
+While we believe that our strong academic programs play a vital role in this mission, we also believe that student life activities are an important aspect of student development.

 Student Life and Campus Living

-The office of student engagement helps you student connect to Missouri State through involvement opportunities, like:
+The office of student engagement encourages connections to Missouri State through involvement opportunities, like:

-Campus recreation promotes physical activity and wellness in order to enrich your student’s university learning experience.
+Campus recreation promotes physical activity and wellness to enrich your student’s university learning experience.
 Specifically, campus recreation offers:

 - Fitness and wellness programs

-- Trips and equipment rental services though the outdoor adventures
+- Trips and equipment rental services though outdoor adventures

 - Aquatics activities